sstelfox/stelfox.net/content/blog/2015-02-23-unbuffered-pipe-filters.md

 title: Unbuffered Pipe Filters
 ---

-I need to filter a live logstream for only relevant events and quickly hit an issue that I wasn't expecting.
+I need to filter a live log stream for only relevant events and quickly hit an issue that I wasn't expecting.
 The `grep` in my pipe chain was waiting until it received all the output from the prior command before it began to attempt to filter it.